nitin-kumar-sde/High-Level-Design/README.md

 ### ⏳🔄 Timeouts & Retries

-- **Timeouts:** Limiting the amount of time a service will wait for a response from another service.
+- **Timeouts** - Limiting the amount of time a service will wait for a response from another service.
 Prevents indefinite waits and resource exhaustion.
-- **Retries:** Attempting a failed operation again.
+- **Retries** - Attempting a failed operation again.
     - **With Exponential Backoff** - Waiting for progressively longer periods between retries to avoid overwhelming a struggling service.
     - **Idempotency (Crucial for Retries)** - Designing operations so that performing them multiple times has the same effect as performing them once.
 This makes retries safe.

 ### ⚡️ Circuit Breaker Pattern

-* **Concept:** Prevents a system from repeatedly trying to access a failing service, thus preventing cascading failures and giving the failing service time to recover.
+Prevents a system from repeatedly trying to access a failing service, thus preventing cascading failures and giving the failing service time to recover.

-* **How it Works:** Monitors calls to a service.
+Monitors calls to a service.
 If calls fail repeatedly, the circuit "trips," and subsequent calls are immediately rejected (or rerouted) without hitting the failing service.
 After a timeout, it allows a few test calls to see if the service has recovered.

-### 🌍 Disaster Recovery (DR)
+### 🌍 Disaster Recovery

 A plan for recovering system functionality and data in the event of a major catastrophic failure (e.g., entire data center outage, natural disaster).